-How to spend 48 hours in Athens: The Perfect Blend of History, Cozy Cafés, and Hidden Gems
+How to spend 48 hours in Athens: The Perfect Blend of History, Frappé coffee, and Local Gems

-Here’s how to spend 48 hours in Greece’s capital, soaking up the best of its cultural heritage, vibrant coffee culture, and quirky shopping scene—all while avoiding the crowds and discovering Athens' hidden gems.
+Here’s how to spend 48 hours in Greece’s capital, soaking up the best of its cultural heritage, vibrant coffee culture, and quirky shopping scene: all while avoiding the crowds and discovering Athens' local gems.

 Start Your Day with a History-Fueled Morning Walk